• Skip to primary navigation

 • In the bowl of a stand mixer, use the paddle attachment at medium speed to combine all ingredients just until a dough forms.

-• Score the dough into bars by pressing a knife partially into the dough.
-Then use a fork to create prick marks within the scored lines.
+• Bake for 20 minutes, then remove from the oven and quickly score the dough into bars by pressing a sharp knife partially into the dough.
+Then use a fork, chop stick, or skewer to create prick marks within the scored lines.

-• Allow to cool in the pan until warm (about 10 minutes) then cut.
+• Allow the shortbread to cool in the pan until warm (about 10 minutes) then cut into bars on the scored lines.
 Cool completely before removing from the pan.

-• Store at room temperature in an airtight container for 2-3 weeks.
+• Store shortbread cookies at room temperature in an airtight container for up to 2 weeks.

 Notes